 Keep in mind that, unless your nonprofit or charity has registered with AmazonSmile, your accrued donations will go to another registered cause after eight quarters.

 If you are wondering if your preferred organization is registered with AmazonSmile, you can reach out to it via email or social media before selecting them from the AmazonSmile charity list.
-That organization will also be notified by AmazonSmile that they need to register to receive donations from your (and other consumers’) eligible purchases once you select them in your account.
+AmazonSmile will also notify that organization that they need to register to receive donations from your eligible purchases once you select them in your account.

 Nevertheless, many donors are determined to send every possible dollar and cent to their chosen charity through an assortment of means.
 If you are one of those donors, then AmazonSmile can be part of your plan.

 Also, you may want to send items your organization says it needs through AmazonSmile Charity Lists.
 Like any gift registry, nonprofits can create a list of things they need, and you can purchase them and have them sent right to the organization.
 You can browse the Charity Lists, which is sorted into categories of charities such as pets or international.